 The implication was clear.
 Our faithfulness should be evident to all.
 The behavior of God’s people should be a light that draws others to it.
 Outsiders should be drawn to praise God when they see how we are living like Jesus and loving others as He did.

 Light is a symbol used to mean knowledge, understanding, and awareness.
-To ‘be light’ means to be a witness to others about the truth of God’s Word, who Christ is and how he died and rose again for our salvation.
+To ‘be light’ means to be a witness to others about the truth of God’s Word, who Christ is, and how he died and rose again for our salvation.

-In the metaphor of us being light to the world, the good works of Christ’s followers are to shine for all to see.
+In the metaphor of us being a light to the world, the good works of Christ’s followers are to shine for all to see.
 The presence of Christians in the world must be like a light in the darkness, not only in the sense that the truth of God’s Word brings light to the darkened hearts of sinful man but in how we live our lives and model Christ for others to see.

 We also see, in Philippians 2:15, Paul says:

 When we look at the end of this verse, “among whom you shine as lights in the world”, the Greek word used for lights is similar to the word used for the beacon that a lighthouse emanates.
-That beacon is of light is bright and unmistakable.
+That beacon of light is bright and unmistakable.
 It warns of danger.
 It directs ships to safe harbor.
 It provides hope for those who are lost.
 Every day we come in contact with people who are lost.
 In darkness.
 In bondage.
 Separated from God.
 It is our role, as believers, to be beacons of light and direct others to the Father.

 Be Salt and Light in the World

 To summarize what we read in Matthew 5:13-14, Jesus tells His disciples to be the salt of the earth and light of the world.
-As “salt”, we, the believer, is to counteract the power of sin.
-As “light” we are to illuminate or make visible.
-Our lives are to be daily witness to the realness of Christ’s presence and power in our lives.
+As “salt”, we, the believer, are to counteract the power of sin.
+As “light,” we are to illuminate or make visible.
+Our lives are to be a daily witness to the realness of Christ’s presence and power in our lives.
 When we worship God fully, when we love others as Jesus does, and when we perform good work without growing weary, we are shining light.
 It is important, however, to realize that it is not our light, but the reflection of Jesus Himself, that people will see in us.